Harrison Burton: CARS Super Late Model Tour

-ARCA Racing Series
+ARCA Menards Series

 In his ARCA Racing Series debut for Ranier Racing with MDM, Burton started sixth and finished third after almost being spun out by eventual race winner Chase Briscoe.
 Returning in 2017 with MDM Motorsports, Burton chased down Dalton Sargeant on the final run of the race at Toledo Speedway to win in only his second series start.
 He later won in his superspeedway debut, which came at Pocono Raceway in 2018.
 Burton dedicated the win to John Andretti, who was battling colon cancer until his death in 2020.

 On January 8, 2018, it was announced that Burton would run a partial ARCA schedule with MDM in 2018.

 On January 10, 2019, it was announced that Burton would drive the Venturini Motorsports No. 20 Toyota for five races in 2019.
 Burton won on his superspeedway debut at Daytona.